 Out & About

 However, there are some standards that may be new to you like limiting conversation and speaking quietly when in public or especially on public transportation like buses or taxis.
-It’s encouraged that you don’t spend more than 1 hour with others (reducing your contact time), and you reduce time in enclosed spaces.
+It’s encouraged that you don’t spend more than 1 hour with others (reducing your contact time), and that you reduce time in enclosed spaces.

-The goods news is that Thailand has oh-so-much to do and there’s really no reason to leave for a vacation anyways.
+The good news is that Thailand has oh-so-much to do and there’s really no reason to leave for a vacation anyways.
 You have everything from cities, to jungles, to beaches (and more).
 Most volunteers in the past have missed out on some amazing Thai vacation spots because they chose to jet over to other countries instead.
 But trust us, even if you spend all of your vacation time in Thailand, you still won’t see it all.